vube/vagrant-boxer/README.md

 Application to manage boxing up Vagrant VMs to be used as base boxes for use in private box distribution systems.

+A complete example can be found here: [vagrant-boxer-example](https://github.com/xclusv/vagrant-boxer-example)

 Features
 --------